LeoPetrini/XGBoost-in-Insurance-2017/README.md

-# R-in-Insurance-2017
+# XGBoost in Insurance 2017
-Data and Code to reproduce results for my talk at Paris: R in Insurance 2017 Conference
+Data and Code to reproduce results for my talk at Paris: `R in Insurance 2017 Conference`

+## Title: Non life pricing: empirical comparison of classical GLM with tree based Gradient Boosted Models

+## Instructions